ninbura/windows/README.md

  	- if you have a business grade microsoft account for work you may be able to obtain a key for free [here](https://my.visualstudio.com/Downloads?q=Windows%2011)
 		- *you will need to login with your work/business email before this link will direct you to the proper place*
 3. ### create a bootable flash drive & install windows
-	- attach an 8gb+ flash drive to your computer (preferably less than 32gb)
+	- attach an 8gb+ flash drive to your computer
 	- download & install [rufus](<https://rufus.ie/en/>)
 	- use rufus to download & mount the windows 11 iso to your flash drive ([tutorial](<https://pureinfotech.com/rufus-create-bootable-windows-11-usb/>))
 	- before starting the windows setup process, please have your aformentioned windows 11 pro for workstations product key ready.